kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Intention tremor
 	E. Tics

-#### Answer: ?
+#### Answer: A. Chorea - ?

 ### Q2.107
-A 65-yo man has developed obstructive jaundice as a result of a carcinoma of the head of the pancreas obstructing the common bile duct (CBD).
+A 65-yo man has developed obstructive jaundice as a result of a _carcinoma of the head of the pancreas_ obstructing the common bile duct (CBD).

 Which of the following biochemical abnormalities will be seen in this patient?

-	A. Decreased bilirubin in the urine
+	A. Decreased bilirubin in the urine - F
 	B. Decreased urobilinogen in the stool
 	C. Increased urobilinogen in the urine
 	D. Decreased plasma direct bilirubin
 	E. Decreased plasma conjugated bilirubin

-#### Answer: ?
+#### Answer: C. Increased urobilinogen in the urine - ?

 ### Q2.108
 Scatter throughout the exocrine tissue of the pancreas are several hundred thousand clusters of endocrine cells that produce the hormones insulin and glucagon, plus a few other hormones.

-Which of the following features do both insulin and glucagon have in common?
+Which of the following features do _both insulin and glucagon_ have in common?

 	A. Both increase hepatic gluconeogenesis
 	B. Both increase hepatic glycogenolysis
 	C. Both increase the activity of hormone-sensitive lipase
-	D. The secretion of both is increased by hypoglycaemia
+	D. The secretion of both is increased by hyPOglycaemia
 	E. The secretion of both is increased by amino acids in the blood

-#### Answer: ?
+#### Answer: D. The secretion of both is increased by hyPOglycaemia - ?

 ### Q2.109
 Urine specific gravity measures the concentration of particles in the urine.
 A normal specific-gravity ranges between 1.005 and 1.030.
-A urine specific gravity that remains the same when measured during the day or night indicates:
+A urine specific gravity that remains the _same when measured during the day or night_ indicates:

 	A. Loss of concentrating and diluting capacity
 	B. Prerenal azotaemia